Genuine monogamy relations in no-signaling theories - a geometric approach: -outcome scenario

-\end{widetext} To get this inequality we followed exactly the steps outlined in the derivation of (\ref{eq:tri_local}).
-Nothing has changed because those steps do not rely on the symmetry of the bridge separation.
+To this end, we followed exactly the steps outlined in the derivation of (\ref{eq:tri_local}).
+Nothing has changed because those steps do not rely on the symmetry of the common statistical separation.

-We highlight that the Bell inequality~(\ref{EQ:3_ZG}) is the Svetlichny-type extension of the Zohren-Gill inequality~\cite{Zohren08, Chen11, Bancal11}.
+Another Bell inequality $\mathcal{B}_{ABD}$ can be derived by the swaps of the type $C_i \rightarrow D_i$ and $``<" \rightarrow ``>"$.
+These swaps depend on the sign and their logic is easier to understand from the inequalities shown below rather than to describe in words.
+The triangle inequalities read

+We highlight that the Bell inequality~(\ref{EQ:3_ZG}) is the Svetlichny-type extension of the Zohren-Gill inequality~\cite{Zohren08} (see e.g., Refs.~\cite{Aolita12, Augusiak17, Chen11, Bancal11} for the multipartite and $d$ outcomes extensions of the Svetlichny inequalities).
+It is a genuinely tripartite Bell inequality for $d$-outcomes to detect the genuinely tripartite nonlocality (see \ref{APX:proof_genuine} for the proof).
+The quantum violations of the inequality imply that the given quantum state is the genuinely tripartite entanglement.
+It is violated by the generalized GHZ state (see Section \ref{APX:Quantum_violation}).
 By a simple swap $``[A+B] <C" \rightarrow ``[A+B]>C"$ we get yet another Bell inequality.
-This inequality is violated by the generalized GHZ state (see Appendix~\ref{APX:Quantum_violation} for more details).